Posted on Leave a comment

 • Let all items cool before placing them in the refrigerator

-• Keep all items refrigerated under 40F until ready to eat or reheat
+• Keep all items refrigerated under 40°F until ready to eat or reheat

-• Breakfast: Both can be reheated in the microwave, serve the blueberries chilled
+• Breakfast: Both meals can be reheated in the microwave

-• Lunch: You can reheat the proteins in the microwave, serve the salad ingredients and coleslaw chilled
+• Lunch: Both meals can be reheated in the microwave, serve the salad items chilled

-• Dinner: Both meals can be reheated in the microwave
+• Dinner: Both meals can be reheated quickly in the microwave.

 Extra Flavors and Substitutions

-• Supplement meals with additional snacks such as fresh veggies and fruit for additional daily caloric needs.
+Supplement meals with additional snacks such as fresh veggies and fruit for additional daily caloric needs.
 You can use lime/lemon and olive oil in place of salad dressing

 Extra Leftover Ingredients Not Used